What is a Fixed Interest Rate?

-Fixed Interest Rate Calculator – Excel Template
+Fixed Interest Rate Calculator – Excel Model Template

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

-Fixed Interest Rate Example Calculation
+Fixed Interest Rate Calculation Example

 In our illustrative example, we’ll assume there is a senior note with a total outstanding balance of $100 million.